-Visa or ESTA: apply for the right document
+Visa or ESTA: Apply for the Right Document

-A US visa is not the same as an ESTA travel permit.
+A US visa is not the same as an ESTA travel authorisation.
 In most cases, an ESTA suffices to travel to the US, but in certain cases a visa might be necessary for the desired travel purpose and the time you plan on staying in the USA.
 Carefully read this page to decide if you need an ESTA or one of the various types of US visa.

 Want to apply for a US visa or an ESTA for your trip to the United States?
 Usually an ESTA suffices, but under certain circumstances, a visa is required to travel to the US.

-When to choose for an ESTA
+When to Choose for an ESTA

 When to choose for one of the US visa

 If you do not meet the requirements to apply for an ESTA, you might still be able to apply for a visa to travel to the US.
 A difference between applications for a visa and ESTA travel authorisations is the difference in complexity; where there is only a single ESTA, there are a large number of different US visas.
 It is very important that you apply for the right US visa.
 Visas are issued for a single specific travel purpose.
 If you received a visa for a certain travel purpose, then you cannot use it to travel to the United States for a different travel purpose.
 Because this is usually only checked on arrival in the US, this can mean that you are denied access to the country and put back on a direct flight home (at your own expenses).
 To make certain that you are not applying for the wrong visa, it is best to discuss the travel purpose at the embassy at the moment that you are going to pick up your visa (US visa cannot be applied for online).
 For the following purposes, a specific US visa can be applied for: